 Makariou Avenue was one the the most commerical streets of the city, where all the expensive boutiques, shops, cafeterias, night clubs, discos etc. were.
 Needless to say, that this cafeteria as well as many others as well as the night clubs and expensive shops and now in other parts of the town.

 Limassol has changed a lot since I left and streets which were so familiar to me then, now they look so different and I cannot find my way around.
-Villages which were two or three miles away from the town, such as Ypsonas, Zakaki, Agia Phyla, Polemidia, Yermasogia, Agios Tychonas etc., are now joined with the town.
-Imagine that at the time there was only one seven storey building in Limassol and that was the only one in town.
+Villages which were two or three miles away from the town, such as Ypsonas, Zakaki, Agia Phyla, Polemidia, Yermasogia, Agios Tychonas etc., are now joined with the town, not to mention that new neighbourhoods have been created.
+Imagine that at the time there was only one seven storey building (which was actually five storeys) in Limassol and that was the only one in town.
 Now there are thousands of them and much higher of course.
 The only thing which has not changed is the city centre which is around Agiou Andreou Street, in the streets around Katholiki church and the ex Turkish neighbourhood.

 I can remember Palia Lemessos, meaning ancient Limassol, as it was near ancient Amathus, (around 7 km from the city) during spring time, the fields near the seaside were full of white and yellow daisies in one field or red poppies in another.
 Here’s an old picture where Moni factory can be seen in the background.